pjaepole/Portfolio-and-more/README.md

-This is my personal project for Todo list app. building a Todo list app based on functionality I think it can be useful for myself and other people.
+This is my personal project for Todo list app.<br/>
+building a Todo list app based on functionality I think it can be useful for myself and other people.<br/>
-At the moment I am focusing on functionality not the design.
+At the moment I am focusing on functionality not the design.<br/>

-can add delete todos individually filter todo based on completion delete all completed todo
+can add delete todos individually<br/>
+filter todo based on completion<br/>

-asdf
+delete all completed todo<br/>

 # Getting Started with Create React App